syncfusion-content/asp.netwebforms-docs/aspnet/How-to-Embed-Resources-from-Assembly.md

 ---
 layout: post
-title:How to Embed the resources from assembly ?
+title: How to Embed the resources from assembly
 description: Embed the resources from assembly
-platform: ASP.NET
+platform: aspnet
 control: General
 documentation: ug
 ---